 Again, both male and female solo singer-pianists are captivating performers that can sing along when they’re playing the piano.
 Their repertoires are varied, covering classical masterpieces to smooth, chilled jazz, swing and exciting boogie-woogie and soul, as well as classic and contemporary popular hits – their acts offer something for everyone.

-Function bands are regularly booked for a range of events and locations across the UK and internationally – for weddings, corporate events, private parties, venues, festivals, and more.
+Pianists are regularly booked for a range of events and locations across the UK and internationally – for weddings, corporate events, private parties, venues, festivals, and more.
 The most popular locations include:

 With such a varied selection of repertoire and styles on offer, solo pianists and singer-pianists are a very flexible entertainment option.
 They can set an atmosphere that’s unique, be it a cool and laid-back vibe, a formal ambience, or anything in-between.